Demurrage: Container haulage

 Because the supply of a shipping container to a merchant has a similar nature to the contract of a supply of a vessel to a voyage charter, the industry refers to this container usage beyond the time allowed as Container Demurrage.
 This extra usage usually entitles the container supplier (usually the shipping carrier) to require a payment from the merchant.

 In principle, it can be considered that the similarity between vessel demurrage and container demurrage is correct since both refer to the same concept, which is the late return of equipment supplied by one party to another for the purpose of carrying a cargo.
 However, the actual regime of container demurrage is still to be determined precisely.

 In container haulage, customers are given a set period in their contract to tip (unload) their container delivery.
 Acceptable times for tipping are usually between 3 and 4 hours; time spent on site after that is considered "demurrage".
 Haulers will usually charge an hourly rate for each hour after the allowed time.

 Demurrage can also refer to the cost levied by shipping lines to cover redecoration of the container after use by the merchant, but it could also be the charges by the shipping line to customers for not returning the container in a reasonable time.

+In the United States the Federal Maritime Commission issued a final rule on demurrage and detention billing, published on 23 February 2024 and effective from 28 May 2024, which restricts who may be invoiced and when.
+A charge may be billed either to the party that contracted for the ocean transportation or storage, or to the consignee, but not to both at the same time.
+Ocean common carriers and marine terminal operators must issue an invoice within 30 calendar days of the date on which charges were last incurred, and non-vessel-operating common carriers within 30 calendar days of the issuance date of the invoice passed to them.
+The billed party must be given at least 30 calendar days to request a waiver, refund or reduction of the charge, and the billing party must attempt to resolve the request within a further 30 calendar days unless both sides agree to a longer period.